tencent cloud

 1. Log in to the CKafka console.

-3. On the upgrade configuration page, select target specification based on business needs.
+3. On the configuration upgrade page, select the target specifications based on your business requirements.

 Advanced Edition/Pro Edition